bluerock-io/iris/docs/proof_mode.md

     spatial context matching pattern `pat`.

-  In case all branches of `ipat` start with a `#` (which causes the hypothesis to be moved to the intuitionistic context) or with an `%` (which causes the hypothesis to be moved to the pure Coq context), then one can use all hypotheses for proving the premises of `pm_trm`, as well as for proving the resulting goal.
+  In case all branches of `ipat` start with a `#` (which causes the hypothesis to be moved to the intuitionistic context), with an `%` (which causes the hypothesis to be moved to the pure Coq context), or with an `->`/`<-` (which performs a rewrite), then one can use all hypotheses for proving the premises of `pm_trm`, as well as for proving the resulting goal.
 Note that in this case the hypotheses still need to be subdivided among the spatial premises.

 Separation logic-specific tactics
 ---------------------------------